Developer-KMJ/MLAlchemy/Datasets/ImageNet_Mini/README.md

 1) We narrow down the selection to just 200 classes instead of the full 1000 in ImageNet.
 2) For each class, we select 500 training samples.
 3) Additionally, we select 50 validation samples for each class.
+4) And 25 samples for each class for final validation.

 Download
 ----